-A thesis is based on original research done according to the standards of your discipline—standards that you have been learning as you progressed through the coursework in your major.
-But within the larger field represented by your major, every little sub-specialty has its own quirks and tricks of the trade.
-This is the guidance that you should expect from your thesis director and why it is important that this professor's expertise be as close as possible to your research topic.
+A thesis is based on original research done according to the standards of the discipline—standards that you have been learning as you progressed through your coursework.
+But within the larger field of history, every little subspecialty has its own quirks and tricks of the trade.
+This is the guidance that you should expect from your thesis director and why it is important that this professor’s expertise be as close as possible to your research topic.

-Much of the best advice about research and writing is therefore discipline specific.
+Much of the best advice about research and writing is therefore topic specific.
 But there is some handy advice that is generally applicable.
 Here are several good rules to remember: